Requesting Records or Verification of Accommodations

 - Medical College Admission Test (MCAT)

 - Law School Admission Test (LSAT)

 - Graduate Management Admission Test (GMAT)

 Student Disability Services (SDS) can provide you with a letter to the testing agency that confirms your status as being registered with SDS, the accommodations that you were granted, and the period covered during which you used your accommodation.
-Contact your SDS counselor to request a letter.
+Contact us to request a letter.

 Note about documentation and records:

 For exam applications that include forms to be completed by Student Disability Services, Cornell SDS personnel will complete the form requesting accommodations only if our files contain the documentation required by the testing agency.

 Many testing organizations require current documentation.
 If you need new documentation, plan accordingly.
 Psychoeducational testing could take six weeks or more to obtain.

 If you're not sure if your documentation meets the requirements of the testing organization for the exam you want to take, please reach out to us.